 - buyers to evaluate submissions because they have been presented in a uniform format.

-Either a Local SME Industry Impact Statement template or a Tasmanian Industry Participation Plan template should also be provided.
+A Local SME Industry Impact Statement template should also be provided.

 Preparing the Request for Tender

 The Conditions of Tender, Conditions of Contract and Tender Form are usually prepared once the specification and evaluation criteria have been developed.

 The Request for Tender may be developed in conjunction with users of the end product, the Evaluation Committee or, if necessary, technical or procurement specialists.

 When preparing the RFT documentation, note the following:

 - The Crown Solicitor must approve all Conditions of Tender and Contract used to undertake a tender process.

 - Template RFT documentation has been developed by the Crown Solicitor.
 There are eight different RFT templates available for the purchase of goods, services and IT.
 If this documentation is used, further approval is generally not required provided there are no material changes to the documentation.
 However, agencies should review the documentation before it is issued to ensure that it contains all relevant provisions required by the Government's policies especially in relation to the Buy Local Policy requirements, where applicable.
 Any material alterations must be approved by the Crown Solicitor (Treasurer's Instruction 1109).
 The Crown Solicitor should be consulted on any special conditions of tender or contract that are required.

 - The inclusion of certain clauses in the Conditions of Tender and/or the Contract are mandatory.
 Information on these is set out in the Treasurer's Instructions 1109, 1119 and 1124.